NickNikolaev/Mflix/README.md

 # Mflix-Single-Page-Application
-Single Page Application About Movies Inspired By MongoDB University M220 JS Course.
+Single Page Application About Movies

 The Technologies Used For This Project Are:
 - HTML
 - CSS
-- React (React Hooks)
+- React
 - Redux
 - NodeJS
 - Express